DeveloperNomis/Medical_Imaging/README.md

 ## 7. Parallel processing of prompts
 So far, we manually changed the prompt in the inference script and every new prompt was processed on its own.
-We now would like to parallely process several prompts.The idea is to automatically read in a text file with all the prompts and the main slurm-script calls the inference-script for each prompt individually.
+We now would like to parallely process several prompts.The idea is to automatically read in a text file with all the prompts and the main SLURM script calls the inference script for each prompt individually.
-The inference script then parses the given text and replaces the prompt with this information by which the Pixtral-12B model is called.
+The inference script then parses the given text and replaces the prompt with this information by which the PIXTRAL-12B model is called.
 Then we have multiple parallel jobs which create a number of result directories.
 These result directories are saved by a unique hash id.
 By calling an evaluation script, one can derive metrics from the results and visualize them in plots (we get to this again later).